AnyTrack Property

 • Use Google Tag Manager, WordPress plugin, or direct installation

-Install AnyTrack Tag →
+Install AnyTrack Tracking Tag →

 3. Connect Your Data Sources

-Connect the platforms where conversions happen:
+Connect platforms where conversions occur:

-• Affiliate networks - Connect programs like ClickBank, Impact, CJ
+• Affiliate networks (ClickBank, Impact, CJ)

 Browse Integrations →

-4. Verify Tracking Works
+4. Verify Tracking

 Test that data flows correctly: